How to Counter Offer in a Salary Negotiation

 What Is a Salary Counter Offer?

-A salary counter offer involves a differing offer provided by a candidate in response to an initial salary offer provided by an employer.
+A salary counter offer is a differing offer provided by a candidate in response to an initial salary offer provided by an employer.
 Counter offers are likely to come up if candidates believe the original salary offer does not match their measured value and needs as an employee, financially or personally.

 How to Negotiate a Salary Counter Offer